-'I consider that keeping this provider without penalty seems to be a good ethical decision'.
-(R2, M., 31, engineer, car industry)

-'At that time, my position was more ambiguous than today.
+Data that supports interpretation I consider that keeping this provider without penalty seems to be a good ethical decision'.
+(R2, M., 3 I, engineer, car ndustry) At that time, my position was more ambiguous than today.
 I thought that a slight ethical misconduct was desirable, as far as it was possible to obtain a kind of compromise among the stakeholders: my employer, the applicant companies and my client.
 Over time and gradually, I moved away from any obligations toward this client.
 I presented a distorted vision of the candidates' offers to him'.
-(R7, M, 45, project management consultant, IS consulting)

-1 realized that even if my behavior toward my team was not exemplary, my contacts - my client and the general manager of my company - were not ethical either.'
-(R13, M, 27, CRM consultant, IS consultant)
+(R7, M, 45, project management consultant, IS consulting) I realized that even if my behavior toward my team was not exemplary, my contacts - my client and the general nanager of my company - were not ethical either'.
+(R13, M, 27, CRM consultant, IS consulting) I was young and my ambition to be integrated and to be recognized as a performing member of the company led